-In addition to initiating discipline proceedings for violations of the Campus Code of Conduct, the College may refer any violations of federal, state or local laws to civil and criminal authorities for disposition.
+In addition to initiating discipline proceedings for violations of the Student Conduct Code (WAC 495B-121), the College may refer any violations of federal, state or local laws to civil and criminal authorities for disposition.
 The College shall proceed with student disciplinary proceedings regardless of whether the underlying conduct is subject to civil or criminal prosecution.